MotherFatherGoodManner/HDR-DV-Hybrid/README.md

 - Next Command is used for muxing output.hevc file (video file) with Audios & Subtitles.
-- You can simply skip it (if you have allergy with command line) and Mux manually using mkvnixtool or tsmuxer.🤦‍♂️
+- You can simply skip CMD and Mux manually using mkvnixtool or tsmuxer.

-Else, if you like command line or you need it, just mention needed files in the end of the command so that you can merge everything like boom.🧑‍🚀
+#### Mux using CLI

-1. mkvmerge -o "final_out.mkv" "output.hevc" "audio.mp4"
+1. `mkvmerge -o "final_out.mkv" "output.hevc" "audio.mp4"`

-🚫 Warning : Check FPS , Runtimes or any fixes needed or not in output hevc file.
-These commands wont sync BD and WEB-DL videos.
-So, do that on your way...
+#### 🚫 Warning : Check FPS , Runtimes or any fixes needed or not in output hevc file.

+### Reminder :
+These method wont help you to make hyrid of BluRay and WEB-DL videos...
+There is another method.
+I'll create that later.